Extension Council Day on Campus

 Stop 1 - ISU Meat Lab

-The Iowa State University Meat Laboratory is a federally inspected facility that serves multiple roles including undergraduate and graduate teaching, research, and extension programs.
-The internationally recognized short course programs on meat processing and food safety provides programming for meat processors in Iowa, across the entire United States, and around world.
+The Iowa State University Meat Laboratory is a federally inspected facility that serves multiple roles, including undergraduate and graduate teaching, research, and extension programs.
+The internationally recognized short course programs on meat processing and food safety provide programming for meat processors in Iowa, across the entire United States, and around the world.

 Image